 Need help onboarding international talent?

 The payroll process is a necessary cost to the company, but it doesn’t need to be an expensive one.
-There are ways to save time and money by refining the payroll process using key performance indicators (KPIs).
+There are ways to save time and money by refining the payroll process using payroll metrics and key performance indicators (KPIs).

 Payroll performance metrics are useful measurement tools for optimizing payroll.
-Human resource professionals and payroll managers can benefit greatly by using payroll KPIs - and here’s how!
+Human resource professionals and payroll managers can benefit greatly by using payroll KPIs—here’s how.

-Consider that an American Payroll Association survey suggests nearly 70% of employees struggle to meet financial obligations if paychecks are delayed by a week.
-Efficient and error-free payroll is important for business success and employee satisfaction.
+Efficient and error-free payroll is important for business success and employee satisfaction, whereas poor payroll performance greatly impacts workers personally and professionally.
+An American Payroll Association survey suggests that nearly 70% of employees struggle to meet financial obligations if paychecks are delayed by a week.

 By using payroll KPIs, the success of the payroll can be determined, and weaknesses can be improved.